-Driving too fast on worn tires can result in hydroplaning, loss of vehicle control and accidents says Philadelphia car accident lawyer Rand Spear.
+Driving too fast on worn tires can result in hydroplaning, loss of vehicle control and accidents says Philadelphia car accident attorney Rand Spear.

 We look forward to spring as an escape from the cold, dark days of winter.
 One of the downsides of the season is roads wet from snow melt and rain.
 Wet roads are so common you may not give them a second thought, but they can create conditions that can cause serious accidents if a driver isn’t taking proper precautions says Philadelphia car accident lawyer Rand Spear.